Breakfast Camping Recipes

 Once the eggs begin to scramble, add in smoked salmon.

-Top with dried dill, Real Salt, black pepper and serve with fruit and black coffee!
+Top with dried dill, salt, and black pepper.

 Serving Suggestion: